 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

-Below I will tell you about 20 of the best things to do in Positano, in no particular order.
+In this post I will tell you about 20 of the best things to do in Positano, along with a map, FAQs and advice on where to stay in Positano too.

 1. Visit Spiaggia Grande.